 Guides

-Culture Counts: A roadmap to health promotion best practices for developing health promotion initiatives in mental health and substance use with ethno-cultural communities: https://nursing-informatics.com/Culture_Counts_2012.pdf
+Culture Counts: A roadmap to health promotion best practices for developing health promotion initiatives in mental health and substance use with ethno-cultural communities

 Summary and tip sheet of mental health promotion guidelines – OCASI

-These are 8 mental health promotion guidelines for agencies serving immigrants and refugees.
+8 mental health promotion guidelines for agencies serving immigrants and refugees, developed by OCASI.

 The REACH Multicultural Family Centre

-The REACH Multicultural Family Centre employs frontline workers who are trusted members of the communities they serve.
-The workers deliver culturally responsive programs.
-In addition, the centre hosts a number of culturally diverse community groups aimed at enhancing the social ties of newcomers.
+Employs frontline workers who are trusted members of the communities they serve.
+The workers deliver culturally responsive programs and the centre hosts culturally diverse community groups to enhance newcomers social ties.

 Muslim Food Bank and Community